shawngraham/graham-for-keywords/short-list-artefacts.md

 # Artefacts for Keywork, 'history'

-(ha, bit of a slip there. should be 'keywords', but I like the word, 'keywork')
+_(ha, bit of a slip there. should be 'keywords', but I like the word, 'keywork')_

-Of course, lots of my artefacts are not necessarily built by card-carrying historians.
-I suspect that doesn't matter, right?
-Anyway...

 ## What's Wrong with Writing Essays?
 ![img](/img/history-MarkSample-wrong-with-essays.png)